Undergraduate Graduation Information

 - Undergraduate students may be required, as a prerequisite to graduation, to take one or more tests designed to measure general education achievement and achievement in the major areas for the purpose of evaluating academic programs.

-A degree analysis that lists all remaining requirements needed for completion of your academic program will be sent to you and to your major department as soon as possible after receipt of your application for graduation.
+A degree analysis that lists all remaining requirements needed for completion of your academic program will be sent to you and to your major department as soon as possible after receipt of your graduation application.

-Meet with advisor regarding requirements remaining and submit any necessary forms (ex: substitution forms) to the Graduation Office as soon as possible.
+Meet with your advisor regarding requirements remaining and submit any necessary forms (ex: substitution forms) to the Academic Services - Graduation Office (Derryberry Hall, Room 122) as soon as possible.

-- All degree requirements, general and your specific, must be fulfilled prior to graduation (see above).
+- All degree requirements, general and your specific, must be fulfilled prior to graduation.

 - Notify the Graduation Office immedicately of any change in your graduation status.